Zohaib21645/Web-project/README.md

 # Web-project
-Web project showing excellent skills in coding and web development especially .
+Web project showing excellent skills in coding and web development especially copying one of my favorite website homepage.